IPTI a partner of UN Women’s program “Enhancing Women’s Leadership in the MENA Region”

-Over the next three years (36 months over four calendar years), IPTI will partly implement UN Women’s programme “Enhancing Women’s Leadership for Sustainable Peace in Fragile Contexts in the MENA Region” through a USD 1.4 million project.
+Over the next three years (36 months over four calendar years), IPTI will partly implement UN Women’s program “Enhancing Women’s Leadership for Sustainable Peace in Fragile Contexts in the MENA Region” through a USD 1.4 million project.

-IPTI will contribute to the programme by generating evidence-based knowledge, which it will provide to women, and to key actors, including to all relevant stakeholders and supporters to peace processes in Syria and Yemen, as well as in Iraq, Libya, and in other areas.
+IPTI will contribute to the program by generating evidence-based knowledge, which it will provide to women, and to key actors, including to all relevant stakeholders and supporters to peace processes in Syria and Yemen, as well as in Iraq, Libya, and in other areas.
 IPTI's research for the Global Study on the implementation of resolution 1325 highlighted the links that exist between women’s meaningful inclusion in peace processes and the likelihood of more durable and stable peace.

-Yet, remaining obstacles continue to prevent sufficient and meaningful participation of women in peacemaking.
+Yet, obstacles continue to prevent the sufficient and meaningful participation of women in peacemaking.
 More research needs to be done to develop more standard practices on women’s inclusion in peace processes.
 There is a shortage of practically useful accessible evidence-based expertise on what works and what does not work with regard to participation and inclusion in peace and transition processes.
 IPTI aims to fill this gap by distilling its existing research, generating new research, and providing evidence-based comparative expertise and advice on inclusion and participation in peace and transition processes.

 Ensuring that women are able to meaningfully influence peace processes is proving critical for the effectiveness of peace and security initiatives.
-To this end, it is crucial to shift the focus from normative declarations and simple skills-oriented capacity building, to more strategic and operational interventions in support of women for their increased influence in inclusive peace processes.
+To this end, it is crucial to shift the focus from normative declarations and simple skills-oriented capacity-building, to more strategic and operational interventions in support of women for their increased influence in inclusive peace processes.